 Twelve wells were successfully tested.
 All of the 12 wells had been completed with a nominal 6-inch diameter wire-wrapped stainless steel screen.
 The vertical ribs of this type screen precluded sealing the region between the outside of the EBF probe and the screen to prevent all bypass flow around the recording interior of the flowmeter.
 Nevertheless, a successful flowmeter test was achieved by blocking a consistent percentage of vertical flow.
 The relative change in flow rate between vertical stations is what is required to determine the profile of hydraulic conductivity of a well.
-A rubber collar sized slightly larger than the screen diameter was used to block as much of the flow as possible between the outside of the EBF probe and the probe.
-However, an inflatable packer can also be used to block vertical flow around the probe.
+A rubber collar sized slightly larger than the screen diameter was used to block as much of the flow as possible between the outside of the EBF probe and the screen.
+An inflatable packer can also be used to block vertical flow around the probe.
+However, an inflatable packer is more time consuming and requires care to assure that the packer is inflated to the same diameter for each depth.